Loader gif

 You can minimize your stress after graduation by taking the four steps below.

-Get a credit card – and use it wisely
+Get a – and use it wisely

-Contrary to popular belief, credit cards are not the root of all debt and evil.
+Contrary to popular belief, credit cards are not the root of all and evil.
 Rather, credit cards can be a vital tool to build a healthy financial life.
 If you use them right.

 Due to the CARD Act, it’s much more difficult for college students to get their hands on a credit card – probably a good thing.
 However, college seniors who are 21 or older with proof of income are typically eligible to get a card without a co-signer.